This Book Will Give You The Fish Sex You Were Missing In

 After Lucy, the neurotic and brilliantly observant 38-year-old narrator of The Pisces, meets Theo, the merman who hangs out in the rocks near Venice Beach, the world certainly is no longer enough for her.
 At the time of their meeting, Lucy's life is at a disappointing standstill.
 Progress on her thesis on Sappho has stalled, and her nearly decade-long relationship has crumbled.
 Lucy moves to California to house-sit her perfect sister's dog for the summer, and attend a love and sex addiction group therapy class in the process.
 Instead of committing to therapy's not-dating policy, she falls in love with a mermaid – and has some really, really hot sex.

 The Pisces is an intellectual, enthralling voyage into one woman's swirling mind as she brushes with the extraordinary.
-We spoke to Broder about pop culture's current obsession with aquatic love interests (see: Shape of Water), romantic exhaltation, and speaking about mental health with a shred of humor.
+We spoke to Broder about pop culture's current obsession with aquatic love interests (see: Shape of Water), romantic exaltation, and speaking about mental health with a shred of humour.

 Advertisement